Diaphragm pacing for Central Sleep Apnoea

 Treatments for Central Sleep Apnoea (CSA) are limited – that’s why we’re excited about the potential for new treatments such as Transvenous Neurostimulation… essentially, pacing the diaphragm to help you breathe.

 Obstructive Sleep Apnoea (OSA) is the upper-airway closure resulting in a drop in oxygenation (oxygen saturations).
-Central Sleep Apnoea (CSA) is when there is a lack of air flow (breathing) but because of no effort.
-IE, the muscles moving your chest wall and diaphragm do not proceed as one would expect.
+Central Sleep Apnoea (CSA) is when there is a lack of air flow (breathing) because of reduced effort from your respiratory muscles. i.e the muscles moving your chest wall and diaphragm do not proceed as one would expect.

 CSA can occur in many circumstances, including :

 - Heart failure ** (the most common cause)

 - Myotonic dystrophy